 If you purchased an annual subscription after July 2013, and that subscription is current, you can download the newest version of EZproxy, request a WSKey, and complete the update instructions.
 If you purchased a license prior to July 2013, you will need to update to the new annual subscription model before downloading the newest version of EZproxy, requesting a WSKey, and updating.
 To do this, you can request a quote, and you will be provided with a quote and information about how to subscribe.
 If you are uncertain if your subscription is current, please email email@example.com.

 After you have confirmed that your subscription is current, you should request an OCLC WSKey to validate your EZproxy instance.
 If you have not yet obtained a WSKey, you will need to request one before downloading the newest version of EZproxy as keys obtained prior to EZproxy V6.0 will not work with the new versions.
 For more information, see How to Request a WSKey.

 If you obtained a WSKey when you updated to any V6.x, you can use that same WSKey to upgrade to any new release of EZproxy.

 Which Version of EZproxy is on my Server? explains how to determine which version of EZproxy is currently installed on your server.

-If you are not yet ready to upgrade to V6.0 at this time, OCLC recommends that you upgrade to V5.7.44 for security reasons.
-You can continue to do so for a limited time by accessing the downloadable binaries and install and update instructions available here.
+If you are not yet ready to upgrade to the current version at this time, OCLC recommends that you upgrade to V5.7.44 for security reasons.
+You can continue to do so for a limited time by accessing the downloadable binaries and installing and updating instructions available here.